armezit/lunarphp-purchase-limit/README.md

 The Purchase Limit addon for GetCandy allows you to set up purchase limitations in your [GetCandy](https://github.com/getcandy/getcandy) store.

-This package uses GetCandy Cart/CartLine modifiers pipeline to check various purchase limit rules against the current cart.
+This package injects Rule classes into the Cart/CartLine modifiers pipeline to check various purchase limit rules against the current cart.

+You can even write your own rule classes to extend it\`s functionality.

 - [Features](#features)
 - [Setup](#setup)